dcrodrigues0/MMEasyLife/README.md

 after just unzip the file and paste in your wow addon folder, commonly in (yourWoWDirectory\Interface\AddOns)

 ## Configuration
-Isn't necessary does any configuration.
+It is not necessary to do any configuration.

 ## FAQ